Chart Color Schemes

 Educational achievement in Moonee Ponds places it within the top 10% nationally, reflecting strong academic performance and high qualification levels across the community

-Moonee Ponds has a significantly higher percentage of residents aged 15 and above with university qualifications compared to national and Victorian averages.
-Specifically, 48.8% of Moonee Ponds residents have university qualifications, while the Australian average is 30.4% and the Victorian average is 33.4%.
-This educational advantage is reflected in the types of qualifications held by residents.
-Bachelor degrees are the most common at 30.1%, followed by postgraduate qualifications (13.0%) and graduate diplomas (5.7%).
+Moonee Ponds has a higher proportion of residents aged 15 and above with university qualifications compared to national and state averages.
+Specifically, 48.8% of Moonee Ponds residents hold such qualifications, surpassing the Australian average of 30.4% and the Victorian average of 33.4%.
+This educational advantage is reflected in the variety of qualifications held by residents: Bachelor degrees are most common at 30.1%, followed by postgraduate qualifications (13.0%) and graduate diplomas (5.7%).
+Vocational pathways also contribute significantly to educational attainment, with advanced diplomas accounting for 10.3% and certificates for 11.7%.

 Frequently Asked Questions - Education